 Program Cost & Scheduling

-$650.00 per day.
+Program costs are $650.00 per day, plus rental aircraft, (if you do not own your own aircraft.).
 Each client has individual needs, thus, different number of days required to complete their training depending upon previous experience, training and avionics on board.
 Other costs involved are: (If instructor travels to your location) RT airfare for the instructor.
 (Our Instructors take care of their own meals.)
 Client provides a place for our instructor to stay (client makes reservation at a clean and safe hotel they are familiar with) Client provides local ground transportation for our instructor, extra car in family or rental car.
 Prior to beginning training, your instructor must be added to client’s aircraft insurance as an additional insured if utilizing your airplane.
 When training at one of our locations there are no transportation costs for the instructor.

 If you complete this course in less than 17 days, you are not charged for days not utilized.